We visited Basel, Switzerland in the spring; the sun was shining, the air was warm and the flowers were in full bloom.

 Top Things To Do in Basel

-If you have one day in Basel or one week in Switzerland, we think these are the best things to do in Basel, so be sure to add them to your European travel itinerary!
+If you have one day or one week in Switzerland, we believe these are the best things to do in Basel, so be sure to add them to your European Travel Itinerary!

-Top Tip: We’ve included a link to a helpful Basel Map of Sights at the end of the post.
+Top Tip: We’ve included a helpful Basel Map of Sights at the end of the post.

 Save, Pin or Bookmark our Basel Travel Guide for your trip to Switzerland!